Fornication/Arkays-Commandment/README.md

 ### Replayability

 - 3Tweaks was designed with shorter playthroughs in mind.
 Replayability with different races, classes, birthsigns, and divine/daedric blessings keeps you engaged.
 With permadeath, you may very well be starting over frequently.
-- To keep your game fresh, I recommend switching up where you start off your game.
-Generally people will choose camping in the woods as their start, but that can get a little repetative after 30 tries.
-There are several good places to start off in once you grab your gear from the sack if you camp in the woods.
-If you need a change, I recommend using the following console commands.
+- If you need a change from the default starts or want to get directly into the action when starting a new character, I recommend using the following console commands.
 Each of the locations offer a number of directions to begin your adventure.
 First press ` and then type one of the following without quotation marks and then press enter:
 	- "coc BannermistTowerExterior02"
 	- "coc MilitaryCampWhiterunSons"
 	- "coc WolfskullCaveExterior"